Dr Martin Luther King Jr Love Quotes and Sayings

 29. If it falls your lot to be a street sweeper, sweep streets like Michelangelo painted pictures, like Shakespeare wrote poetry, like Beethoven composed music; sweep streets so well that all the host of Heaven and earth will have to pause and say, “Here lived a great street sweeper, who swept his job well.”

-30. And there comes a time when we must take a position that is neither safe, nor politic, nor popular, but one must take it because it is right.
+30. And there comes a time when one must take a position that is neither safe, nor politic, nor popular, but one must take it because one’s conscience tells one that it is right.
+[S]

 #31 Beyond Vietnam: A Time to Break Silence, Speech at Riverside Church in New York City, 4 April 1967